We the Workers of the World

 We look back, around and forward, we look here and there.
 And once we understand what Profit is (a delusion that drives injustice), the clues and pieces rush together toward a realization.
 The daily aim of our present arrangement and the goal of this “progress” is an ignorant, docile labor-force without memory or hope—captive, self-policing and asleep on an eternal wheel of production and consumption.
 To the benefit of an exclusive few.

 People who live delusions and denials must either adjust to reality, or start forcing the world to resemble their delusions.
 The latter state is psychosis, meaning blind obsessive omni-destruction of self and surroundings.
-The addiction to Profit is now so intense that it’s devouring even its own functional basis (educated workers with money and fruitful skills).
+The addiction to Profit is now so intense that it’s devouring even its own functional basis (the Earth—our Earth— and educated workers with money and fruitful skills).
 We live the consequences, while Profit goes on with a feast and a danse-macabre deep in its fortified fantasy-casino.

 Only one thing measures the mastery of an addiction.
 You stop doing it.
 Profit never will stop on its own.
 The point of power, the nonviolent solution is on our end, in our hands, right in front of us—Stop Participating.
 Stop feeding the addiction.
 Walk out on a specious “rational selfishness,” which has reigned instead as the tragically-crazy father of public progress—outstripping progress with a walking nightmare history of needless slave-toil and destruction.

 Archimedes said, “Give me the right fulcrum-point on which to rest my lever, and I can move the world.”
-Our individual day’s work is that point, and WOOP is the lever in our hands.
+That point is our individual day’s work, and WOOP is the lever in our hands.

 We who really work together are reality.
 Profit cannot survive without our work.